"Don't sacrifice what you want most for what you want now."

 Delaying Gratification

-The Mercenary takes what he wants when he wants it.
-He serves only immediate reward, selling his discipline to the highest bidder of the moment.
-The Loser delays gratification compulsively, never allowing himself pleasure or reward, turning discipline into self-punishment.
+The Mercenary takes what he wants when he wants it, serving only immediate reward.
+The Critic lectures others about discipline and self-control while never putting in the long work himself—he has opinions about sacrifice but soft hands.
 The Mature Warrior delays gratification strategically, in service of his mission and honor.

 Long-term thinking: The Warrior sees beyond the present moment to future consequences.
-He thinks in terms of years and decades rather than days or weeks.
+He thinks in years and decades, not days or weeks.

 Emotional regulation: The Warrior tolerates the discomfort of wanting something and not having it.
-He doesn't act on every impulse or desire.
+He doesn't act on every impulse.

 Clear values: The Warrior knows what he's delaying gratification for.
 His sacrifice serves a purpose larger than momentary comfort.

-Self-awareness: The Warrior understands his own patterns of temptation and creates structures that support his long-term goals.
+Self-awareness: The Warrior understands his patterns of temptation and creates structures that support his long-term goals.